Anti-Slavery and Human Trafficking policy and statement

 Associated policies

-- Whistleblowing: Our Employee Handbook encourages all employees and contractors to report concerns related to the direct activities, or the supply chains of, the organisation.
+• Whistleblowing: Our Employee Handbook encourages all employees and contractors to report concerns related to the direct activities, or the supply chains of, the organisation.
 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
+Our Compliance team monitors both a dedicated internal Speak Up hotline and an external email address.
 The whistleblowing advice set out in the Handbook is designed to make it easy for workers to make disclosures, without fear of retaliation.
-Employees, customers and others who have concerns are encouraged to raise direct with the Group HR Director or the Compliance team.
+Employees, who have concerns are encouraged to raise these directly with their Line Manager, Group HR Director or the Compliance team.

-- Supplier conduct: CityFibre is committed to ensuring that its suppliers adhere to the highest standards of ethics.
+• Supplier conduct: CityFibre is committed to ensuring that its suppliers adhere to the highest standards of ethics.
 Suppliers are required to demonstrate that they provide safe working conditions, treat workers with dignity and respect, and act ethically and within the law in the use of their labour.
 CityFibre works with suppliers to ensure that they meet the standards of the code and improve their worker’s conditions.
-Violation and/or breach of the relevant duties as set out in the Supply Contracts are taken extremely seriously and will result in termination of the business relationship.
+Violation and/or breach of the relevant duties as set out in the Supply Contracts are considered a material breach of their contract and will result in serious contractual sanctions, which may include termination of the business relationship.

-- Procurement and contract management: CityFibre’s requirements are outlined within the procurement policy and set out in our contracts with organisations delivering construction work on our behalf.
+• Procurement and contract management: CityFibre’s requirements are outlined within the procurement policy and set out in our contracts with organisations delivering construction work on our behalf.
+Our Procurement team addresses compliance with UK law as part of our pre-contract qualification process and requests a copy of the organisations applicable policies and statements.
+Where a Supplier does not have adequate policies in place, they will be disqualified from the qualification process.

 We continue to monitor and reduce the risk of modern slavery occurring in our business and supply chains by:

-- Requiring all new suppliers to confirm compliance with our code of conduct and regularly review existing suppliers
+• Requiring all new suppliers to confirm compliance with our code of conduct and regularly reviewing existing suppliers.

 Continuous improvement

-- Creating an annual risk profile for each supplier;
+• Finalising our annual risk profile for each supplier.

-- Taking steps to improve substandard suppliers’ practices and implementing Performance Improvement Programs, including providing advice to suppliers and requiring them to implement action plans
+• Taking steps to improve substandard suppliers’ practices where identified as part of our risk profile, and implementing Performance Improvement Programs, including providing advice to suppliers and requiring them to implement action plans.

 Training